tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

   * Accepts a given `copyright_id` as a `uint` and returns a `mapped struct` containing the copyright's `owner` and `uri`.

-  * The ERC333 spec defines the following interface for this method.

   ```Solidity
   function copyright_uri(uint copyright_id) public returns(string memory reference_uri);
   ```

+  * The ERC333 spec defines this interface for the copyrights method.

   Now demonstrate what this looks like implemented inside the smart contract